By Eric Johnson

 “Nothing brings great freedom than the truth, for with truth we are free from ignorance, bigotry, and sin. . .
 Truth is, in reality, the most valuable of gifts; it is, verily, tough as nails; it is, truly, the best and safest course to follow. . .
 It is my hope that we will always seek truth and be wise in our use of it” (59-61).

-Despite his braggado about the importance of truth, this general authority did not live by his own words.
-We call such a person a “hypocrite.”
+Despite his braggadocio touting the importance of truth, this general authority did not live by his own words.
+Such a person is called a “hypocrite, ” or two-faced.
 Meanwhile, there is good evidence in the post-general authority days of Paul H. Dunn that he couldn’t even find solace with his wife, for there were accusations from three different women who claimed to have had affairs with Dunn–though he denied the charges (366).
 While the church leaders who investigated could not prove the charges, they barred Dunn in July 1991 from speaking at any more church events.
 His days of fraudulent story-telling was over.

 Meanwhile, it appears that Dunn may have lost his faith in the LDS Church, both with doctrines as well as church history.
 At the end of his life, Dunn became friends with a journalist named Randy Jernigan in 1996; the two shared their doubts together.
 For instance, Dunn had a problem believing there was a preexistence–an important teaching in Mormonism–as well as the historicity of the Book of Mormon.
 Jernigan was cited as saying: